-The first indication about the origin of this collection is provided by additional archival material preserved in the Beinecke library.
-Many of the manuscripts had paper slips attached to their inside front cover, with descriptive information about each manuscript.
-Voynich removed them in order to leave no traces of the origin of these manuscripts, in line with his promise to the Jesuits.
+The origin of this collection is confirmed among other things by archival material preserved in the Beinecke library.
+Many of the manuscripts had paper slips attached to their inside front cover, with descriptive information about the manuscript.
+Voynich removed these in order to leave no traces of the origin of these manuscripts, in line with his promise of secrecy about the sale.
 One of 16 such slips, still preserved in the Beinecke library, refers to a Latin Aristotle manuscript comprising 10 books.
-It is shown in Figure 1 below (click on it for an enlargement).
+It is shown in the Figure below (click on the image for an enlargement).

-The small paper attachment to this slip: "ex Bibliotheca privata P.Petri Beckx" (partly obliterated) refers to the time that the Society of Jesus was suppressed in 1873, and their library, the Bibliotheca Major of the Collegium Romanum, was confiscated, together with many other libraries, by the Italian state.
-Petrus Beckx S.J., Father General of the society, was allowed to retain his private library, and this was apparently stocked up with some of the most valuable items from the Jesuit libraries.
-This collection was thereafter moved to one or several safe places (see note 4), and in 1911-1912 part of the collection (classical and humanist manuscripts and prints) apparently surfaced in the Villa Mondragone.
+The small paper attachment to this slip: "ex Bibliotheca privata P.Petri Beckx" (partly obliterated) refers to the time that the posessions of the Society of Jesus were confiscated in 1873.
+Petrus Beckx S.J., Superior General of the Jesuits, was allowed to retain his private library, and this was apparently stocked up with some of the most valuable items from the Jesuit libraries.
+This collection was thereafter moved into a safe hiding place to avoid confiscation.

 According to Ruysschaert (1960), the Pier Leoni manuscripts may be identified by two common properties:

-Indeed, the binding of HM 1035 is in an identical style as that of HM 65 (12), which is identified in Ruysschaert (1960) as a Leoni MS. Another example may be observed in the Vatican digital collections (13).
-There are illustrations in Ruysschaert (1960) (which I cannot include here) showing several examples of the common style.
-The cover of the Aristotle MS furthermore appears to be the cover for the complete set of 10 books, as the Huntington catalogue entry says: cf. the multiple titles on the spine, which must have referred to the text[s] on the missing 130 folios at the beginning of the book.
+The Huntington guide confirms that the binding of HM 1035 is the same as that of HM 65, and the latter can be viewed online (16).
+Examples of this type of binding may be observed in the Vatican digital collections (17).
+There are additional illustrations of these volumes in Ruysschaert (1960), showing several examples of this binding style.
+The cover of the Aristotle MS furthermore appears to be the cover for the complete set of 10 books, as the Huntington guide entry also explains:

-At the same time, the Huntington library refers to the catalogue of Pier Leoni's library, published by Dorez (14), and tentatively identifies HM 1035 with nr.
-8 'Aristoteles de Natura Animalium'.
-This would mean that the original work had been dismembered prior to 1582 (15), but the catalogue slip shown here suggests that this volume was bound together and consisting of 229 folios at a much later date.
-To better understand this apparent contradiction, it is now time to search for the missing part of the complete Aristotle manuscript.
+In both entries the Huntington guide refers to the catalogue of Pier Leoni's library composed in 1582, which was published by Dorez (see note 14).
+HM 1035 was tentatively identified with nr.
+8 "Aristoteles de Natura Animalium", and it was pointed out that the original work would have been dismembered prior to 1582.
+On the other hand, the catalogue slip shown here suggests that this volume was bound together and consisting of 229 folios at a much later date (18).
+To better understand this apparent contradiction, it is now time to search for the missing part of the complete Aristotle manuscript from the Collegium Romanum.

-Armed with the catalogue slip shown in Figure 1, a search was made in De Ricci's 'Census' to see if the remaining part of some 130 folios with 7 books was sold to another American library.
-This search was successful (16), and in fact it turned out that this part was further divided in two.
-Consequently, all 10 books of the original manuscript are still available, and they have become separated into three volumes that are now preserved in three American libraries.
+Armed with the bibliographical slip shown above, a search was made in De Ricci's "Census" to see if the remaining part of some 130 folios with 7 books was sold to another American library.
+This search was successful (19), and in fact it turned out that this part was further divided into two volumes.
+Consequently, all 10 books of the original manuscript are still available, and they have become separated into three volumes that are now preserved in three different libraries.
 The following table provides the relevant details:

 |Books||Folios||De Ricci Ref.||Present location|